vvilll/DB3600-Final-Project/README.md

 # DB3600 Final Project — Dating Website Platform

-A full‑stack web application designed for our Databases 3600, implementing a dating‑style matching system.
+A full stack web application designed for Databases 3600, implementing a dating style matching system.
 Implemented with a backend structured to behave similarly to a **graph database** using MySQL relationships.

 ## Technologies Used
 - **MySQL**